protologicorp/protologic/README.md

 ### Run

 Now it's time to run the logic process.
+The 'run' method will execute our 'Authenticate' Level, beginning with the first Step in the chain and storing its results in the specified Bin.

     login.run('Authenticate');

-# Resources

-### Object Structure

-Although you don't get to see the underlying structure, we can tell a lot about the process by reviewing the contents of each Bin after execution.

-You can see our 'userCredentials' were stored, and our validation function returned a successful message.
+Upon completion, if we examine the underlying Object Bins, we'll see the process used our 'formData' to set data in the 'userCredentials' Bin, then ran the validation method to place the resulting message in the 'userCredentialsValid' Bin.

     {
       "name": "Login",